-More than 100 residents of Russia’s Kursk region, including some who were injured, have been evacuated to Sumy, a Ukrainian city bordering Russia’s Kursk region, following a deadly strike on a nursing home in Sudzha, The Washington Post reports.
+More than 100 residents from Russia’s Kursk region, including some who were injured, have fled to Sumy, a Ukrainian city bordering Russia’s Kursk region.

-Journalists from The Washington Post say they have spoken with over 40 evacuees now staying in a hospital and shelter in Sumy.
+Journalists from The Washington Post said they have spoken with over 40 evacuees now staying in a hospital and shelter in Sumy.
 Many of them are elderly.

-She added that relatives in Russia hope the evacuees “will be able to return home via Belarus,’ but their fate depends on efforts by Russian Human Rights Commissioner Tatiana Moskalkova, Prilutskaya said.
+She added that relatives of the evacuees in Russia hope they “will be able to return home via Belarus,” but their fate depends on efforts by Russian Human Rights Commissioner Tatiana Moskalkova.

 Advertisement

-The Feb.
+The perpetrator of the Feb.
 1 attack on the Sudzha nursing home remains disputed.
-Kyiv said Russian aircraft dropped an aerial bomb on the site, while Russia’s Defense Ministry blamed Ukrainian missiles fired from Sumy.
+Kyiv said Russian aircraft dropped an aerial bomb on the site, while Russia’s Defense Ministry blamed it on Ukrainian missiles fired from Sumy.

-Kursk activist Vladimir Sinelnikov, cited by Astra Telegram channel on Feb.
-1, said that Russian aerospace forces dropped an aircraft bomb on a former boarding school in the Kursk town of Sudzha that was being used to house elderly and bedridden Russian residents of the town.
+Kursk activist Vladimir Sinelnikov, cited by the Astra Telegram channel on Feb.
+1, said Russian Aerospace Forces dropped a bomb on the nursing home – formerly a boarding school – used to house elderly and bedridden Russian residents in Sudzha.

 Other Topics of Interest

-He said the building was virtually destroyed and more than 90 residents, who it had not been possible to evacuate after Ukraine’s August incursion, were trapped under the rubble.
+He said the building was virtually destroyed, and more than 90 residents, unable to be evacuated after Ukraine’s August incursion, were trapped under the rubble.

-Shortly afterward the press officer of the Ukrainian Ground Forces commander in Kursk, Alexey Dmytrashkivskyi confirmed the attack and issued a statement on Facebook that said:
+Shortly afterward, the press officer of the Ukrainian Ground Forces commander in Kursk, Alexey Dmytrashkivskyi, said Russia launched the attack and issued a statement on Facebook.

-“Today [Feb.1] at 17:54 Kyiv time, Russian Armed Forces finally struck the boarding school in the city of Sudzha.
-95 people were under the rubble.
+“Today [Feb.
+1] at 17:54 Kyiv time, [the] Russian Armed Forces finally struck the boarding school in the city of Sudzha.
+Ninety-five people were under the rubble.
 Moans and screams of people can be heard from under the rubble.
-Let me remind you that most of them are elderly and bedridden.”
+Let me remind you that most of them are elderly and bedridden,” the statement says.

 Advertisement